The Top 10 Most Haunted Places in Colorado

 7. Cripple Creek

 Many casinos line Cripple Creek, like Buffalo Billy’s and the Colorado Grande Casino.
-The ghostly apparitions that wander this land tell of its rich history.
+But its the ghostly apparitions that line the land as well who tell of its rich history.

 Lost Spirit

-Guests claim to have witnessed the spirit of a young girl.
+Guests claim to have seen the spirit of a young girl.
 She is said to appear to be drawing on walls of the casinos.
-Within the casinos, crew and visitors have seen drinking glasses fly from shelves and crash onto the floor.
+Visitors have also seen drinking glasses fly from shelves and crash onto the floor.

 6. Ryno’s Pub and Pizzeria

 When most people hear of pizza, ghosts usually aren’t the first thing to come to mind.
-But that’s exactly what you get with this local family favorite.
+But that’s exactly what you get at this local family favorite and one of the most haunted places in Colorado.

 Within the eatery, the first thing you’ll notice is that it is has no windows.
 Its dark atmosphere lends to the creepy vibe within its walls.